SunQianzhen/learngit/devreadme.txt

-using vim to edit a test.
-and aim to text the bug management
+using vim to edit a test and fix the issu01. and aim to text the bug management